-Passwords

 By default, the option is disabled.

-Digit Reinforces password must have at least one digit number.
+Reinforces password must have at least one special character.
 By default, the option is disabled.

-Special Character Reinforces password must have at least one special character.

-By default, the option is disabled.

-Minimum Characters Set the minimum characters allowed for password.

-Password Bypass When enabled, this always prompts for system and internal hard drive passwords when powered on from the Off state.
+Set the minimum characters allowed for password.
+When enabled, this always prompts for system and internal hard drive passwords when powered on from the Off state.
 By default, the Disabled option is selected.

-Password Changes

-Allow Non-Admin Password Changes Enable or disable to change system and hard drive password without the need for admin password.
+Enable or disable to change system and hard drive password without the need for admin password.
 By default, the option is enabled.

-Admin Setup Lockout

-Enable Admin Setup Lockout Enables administrators control over how their users can or cannot access BIOS setup.
+Enables administrators control over how their users can or cannot access BIOs setup.
 By default, the option is disabled.

-Master Password Lockout

-Enable Master Password Lockout When enabled, this disables the master password support.
+When enabled, this disables the master password support.
 By default, the option is disabled.

-Allow Non-Admin PSID Revert

-Enable Allow Non-Admin PSID Revert Controls access to the Physical Security ID (PSID) revert of NVMe hard-drives from the Dell Security Manager prompt.
+Controls access to the Physical Security ID (PSID) revert of NVMe hard-drive from the Dell Security Manager prompt.
 By default, the option is disabled.